Western Sydney Airport: Road

+All projects of the Western Sydney Infrastructure Plan were completed prior to the airport opening, with the M12 motorway opening on 14 March 2026.

 Public transport

 Rail

 In 2018, the federal and state governments announced the development of stage 1 of the North South Rail Link, now referred to as Sydney Metro Western Sydney Airport, as part of the Western Sydney City Deal.
 The rail project involves the construction of a 23 km line as part of the Sydney Metro system.

-The line will operate between St Marys station, including a new interchange with the Main Western railway line, and the new Badgerys Creek Aerotropolis station via the Western Sydney Airport terminal.
-Construction of the line commenced in December 2022 and is expected to be complete in late 2026, in time for the opening of the airport.
+The line will operate between St Marys station on the existing T1 Western Line, and Bradfield station.
+Services will stop at the Airport Terminal and Airport Business Park stations within the airport precinct.

+Construction of the line commenced in December 2022 and was expected to be complete in late 2026, in time for the opening of the airport.
 However, it has been reported that operations may not commence until 2027.
+The state government later announced that between the airport opening and metro opening, services would be provided by a free interim bus service between the airport and St Marys.

 Bus

 New express bus routes to the airport precinct were announced in March 2018, running from Penrith, Liverpool and Campbelltown.
 Five of these bus routes were later announced in August 2025, and will be: